Plaza de Los Ángeles

 About the Location

-Today, Plaza de Los Ángeles serves as both a public recreation area and a living museum of the city's heritage.
-It is surrounded by numerous historic buildings and landmarks, including the Old Plaza Church and Olvera Street.
+Plaza de Los Ángeles functions as both a relaxing public space and a historical site.
+Surrounding the plaza are some of LA's most treasured historic landmarks, including the Old Plaza Church and the colorful alleyways of Olvera Street.

 All Features & Facilities